thisinnocence/sketch/source/blogs/ARM体系结构.rst

 system count.
 The system count value is broadcast to all the cores in the system, giving the cores a common view of the passage of time.

+These timers provide functionality which is used for things like the operating system **scheduler tick**.

 Software can configure timers to generate interrupts or events in set points in the future.
 Software can also use the system count to add timestamps, because the system count gives a common reference point for all cores.